Frequently Asked Questions

 What is the application process?

-You need to own a home, as an owner occupier, located in Melbourne, Sydney, Brisbane, Gold Coast.
+You need to own a home, as an owner occupier, located in Melbourne, Sydney, Brisbane, Gold Coast (or surrounding regions).

 Property Type

 We make money as a business by ensuring we are supporting clients who live in quality homes.
-We review each property on its merits, however we typically don’t provide funds to owners with properties in high rise apartments, new build townhouses or house & land.
+We review each property on its merits however, we typically don’t provide funds to owners with properties in high rise apartments, new build townhouses or house & land packages.

 How does LongView make money?

-LongView provides you with funds now, in exchange for a share of the future growth in your property.
-This is calculated based on the amount of funds provided to you, as well as the capital growth prospects on your property.
++LongView provides you with funds now, in exchange for a future share of growth in your property.
+This is calculated based on the amount of funds provided to you, and the capital growth prospects of your property.

-This means that LongView will only make money if your property goes up in value.
+This means that LongView makes money when your property goes up in value.

 Is this debt?